ADD TO YOUR FAVOURITESADD TO YOUR FAVOURITES

 NIGHT LIFE

-London docks was thriving, bringing Ships and Sailors from many Lands to these shores, East London was a popular venue with many, there was always plenty going on here, when Tony Armstrong Jones began courting Princess Margaret, the couple stayed here to escape the attention of the media.
-Cable Street had become a notorious 'red light' district after dark, its seedy cafe's opened until dawn and Prostitution was rife on local streets. with women and girls being allowed to ply their age old trade, there were no legal restrictions in those days, it was then an accepted part of East End Life after World War Two.
+Cable Street became a notorious 'red light' district after dark, its seedy cafe's stayed open until dawn and Prostitution was rife on local streets.
+Women and girls were allowed to ply their age old trade on the streets, there were no legal restrictions in those days, prostitution was an acceptable part of life in a post-war World.

-People had already begun moving out of the City by the late 50s attracted to the new Towns and low rent homes, as a result many jobs in London became vacant, new immigrants from the West Indies helped to save the day by filling the growing vacancies, but cheap labour was effecting industrial relations which had deteriorated by the time a Labour Government led by Harold Wilson was returned to Power in 1964 by only 4 seats, it faced an immediate challenge from the Unions, strikes were damaging the economy, and the Dockers leader, Jack Dash, constantly clashed with his bosses over pay and the modernisation of the Docks.
+By the late 50s, People had begun to move out of the City to new Towns offering attractive low rent homes, as a result many jobs in London became vacant, new immigrants from the West Indies helped to save the day by filling these growing vacancies, but cheap labour was effecting industrial relations which had deteriorated by the time a Labour Government led by Harold Wilson was returned to Power in 1964 by only 4 seats, he faced an immediate revolt from the Unions, strikes were damaging the economy and Jack Dash, the Dockers leader, constantly clashed with his bosses over pay and modernisation of the Docks.

 HAROLD WILSON